canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q1/QuestionText.md

           matching colour, and see if the amount is greater than or equal to the **neededVolume** parameter.
         - If there is enough paint, then subtract **neededVolume** from the value in **leftoverAmount**, and update the value of the **attribute** to **colourName**.
-If not, print out the string "There is not enough x paint for this job", where x is the value of **colourName**.
+If not, print out the string "There is not enough x paint for this job.", where x is the value of **colourName**.
         - If the input **colourName** did not match any of the colours in the **colours** array, print out the string "The input colour does not match any of the paint colours."
         - This method should not return anything.
     - A `toString` method which returns the `String` "My paint colour is y.", where y is the value of the **colour** attribute of the `Fence` object